OpenIPC/docs/src/content/docs/hardware/EMAX/VRX/emax-wyvern-link-vrx.md

 ![image](/images/emax_vrx_ap_webui.png)

+### How to get or change gs.key with v1.9.9 firmware

+ -   Insert an empty, formatted micro SD into the VRX.
+ -   When you first power up your VRX, the device will create a 'user' file and a 'gs.key' file.
+ -   Mount SDcard on PC and either replace the gs.key file to match your VTXs or use this gs.key on all your VTXs.
+ -   Reinsert the SDcard into the VRX and on next boot it will replace the internal gs.key with the one on the SDcard.

 ### Basic setup summary
 The VRX is configured with the default gs.key and should work with either RunCam or Emax VTXs.
 After basic setup you will get cheapest modern digital FPV system.
 The manufacturer currently doesn't have any manuals for the Wyvern Link v2 hardware.